Actionable and diverse counterfactual explanations incorporating domain knowledge and plausibility constraints: Method description

 \subsection{Background}

-We introduce a novel method~--DANCE~--which stands for Plausible Constrained Counterfactuals.
-It allows us to learn the structure and magnitude of dependencies between features used by the blackbox model in the form of linear or nonlinear constraints on the feature values.
-This structure is then used to generate counterfactuals consistent with it, hence plausible and therefore more actionable.
+DANCE allows us to learn the structure and magnitude of dependencies between features used by the blackbox model in the form of linear or nonlinear constraints on the feature values.
+This structure is then used to generate counterfactuals consistent with it, and therefore more plausible and actionable.
 Alternatively, the structure and/or specific constraint values can be provided in advance by an expert if they are known \textit{a priori}.

 We are focusing on two types of relation between features: a linear relation and possibly nonlinear conditional relations.
 As the CF by definition is an instance that is produced by altering features values of the original instance, the relations ensure that modifications are consistent with given relations.
 We employ a custom cost function to ensure not only plausibility, but also diversity and sparsity of explanations given in equation below and employed Tree-structured Parzen Estimator optimization algorithm to minimize it~\cite{parzen}.
 Figure~\ref{fig:case} shows the cases that our method handles.